PolySync/polysync-core-c-examples/video_encode_decode/README.md

 ### video_encode_decode

-This is an exmaple of the Video API.
-You would use this example if you need a node to talk directly to a video device, and didn’t want to use the `video-device` driver provided by PolySync, which supports all V4L USB video devices.
+This is an example of the Video API.
+This example is useful if you need a node to talk directly to a video device, and don't want to use the `video-device` driver provided by PolySync, which supports all V4L USB video devices.

 This example connects to a USB webcam (that must be Video4Linux (V4L) compatible), encodes the sensor data, and then decodes the same image stream to show the image processing pipeline.